Date of Birth: 20th November 1966

 - Member of Board of Studies in Life Sciences in Dr. Babasaheb Ambedkar Marathwada University, Aurangabad

 - Life member of Society of Agricultural Chemists, India

 - Member of Research Advisory Committee, Life Sciences, North Maharashtra University, Jalgaon

-A unique repository of clinically annotated synovial fluid is being established at IRSHA for analysis of various different factors such as Cytokines (markers for inflammation), GAG (cartilage degeneration product), MMPs (Matrix metalloproteinases) and TIMPS (Tissue inhibitor metalloproteinases) (cartilage remodulation mediators), etc.
+A unique collection of clinically annotated synovial fluids is established at IRSHA for analysis of different factors such as cytokines (markers for inflammation), glycosaminoglycan (cartilage degeneration product), Matrix Metalloproteinases and Tissue Inhibitor Metalloproteinases which are cartilage remodulation mediators.